 Nature and Concept of Tort

 The Latin word "tortus," which means "wrong" or "crooked," is where the term "tort" originates.
 It makes references to notorious or deviant behaviour.
 The equivalent word in English has to be changed.
 Thus, under common law, a tort is a civil violation.
-Consequently, tort law's main goal is to compensate people who have suffered civil wrongs as a result of the deeds or inactions of others.
+Consequently, the Law of Tort's main goal is to compensate people who have suffered civil wrongs as a result of the deeds or inactions of others.

 A civil wrong arises when a legal responsibility is breached, defined as breaching or neglecting to abide by a law, agreement, or rule of behaviour.
-Thus, among the obligations are, for instance, not to harm another individual, not to trespass (enter onto another person's property without permission), not to take another person's property, and to use caution so as not to injure one's neighbour.
+Thus, among the obligations are, for instance, not to harm another individual, not to Trespass to person and Trespass to Land (enter onto another person's property without permission), not to take another person's property, and to use caution so as not to injure one's neighbour.

 While some obligations are recognised in the common law, others are outlined by legislation.
 The focus on the distinction between torts and crimes is what sets them apart from civil wrongs.